-The 2018 Wyss Fellows application process is now closed.
-If your organization is interested in hosting a Fellow next year, check back in March 2019.
+The 2019 Wyss Fellows application process is now open through Friday, April 26.
+If your organization is interested in hosting a Fellow, please apply here.
 Terms, eligibility, and proposal requirements are outlined below.

 Terms and Eligibility:

 Sponsoring organizations contribute staff time to mentor and monitor the Fellow’s work, overhead expenses, and 20% of the Fellow’s salary and benefits.
 The Wyss Foundation will provide host organizations a grant for programmatic support (project expenses and travel), and 80% of the Fellow’s salary and benefits during the two year Fellowship.
 Host organizations are responsible for the selection and hiring of the Fellow, in consultation with Wyss staff.
 Current employees of the sponsoring organization are not eligible.
-Wyss Fellows will participate in one training program – selected by the Wyss Foundation during each year of the program.
+Wyss Fellows will participate in an annual week-long training program – selected by the Wyss Foundation during each year of the program.
 If your organization is selected as a final candidate for a Wyss Fellow, you may be asked to submit additional financial and organizational information for review.

 Proposals must include:

 Name and address of organization